-With the passage of the new ordinances, commercial property owners from Ala Wai Harbor to Kaimana Beach and from the Ala Wai Canal to the submerged lands and coastal waters 150 feet makai of the shoreline are currently taxed 6.97 cents per $1,000 of their assessed property value*.
+With the passage of the new ordinances, commercial property owners from Ala Wai Harbor to Kapahulu and from the Ala Wai Canal to the submerged lands and coastal waters 150 feet makai of the shoreline are currently taxed ad valorem or relative to their assessed property value*.
 There are an estimated 6,000 or more such parcels that are assessed, with costs to their property owners ranging from tens of thousands of dollars per year for owners of large beachfront parcels to less than $100 for smaller, off-beach parcels.

-*In Fiscal year 2018-19, the Tax Assessment rate was reduced to 6.97 cents/$1000 due to projected increased property values exceeding the tax assessment limit of no more than 10% per year.
+*In Fiscal year 2019-20, the Tax Assessment rate was reduced (for a third time) due to projected increased property values exceeding the tax assessment limit of no more than 10% per year.

 Tax Rate History (by Fiscal Year):